WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

 </div>

 <div style="text-align: left;">
-  I've used procmon enough now to practically pull the old' Matrix, "<a href="https://www.youtube.com/watch?v=3vAnuBtyEYE">blonde, brunette, red head</a>". Â Working from bottom to top, the message box is generated from the 'Text' (LanguagePack) back to the KernelBase.dll. Â So we can exclude that has the cause, this is telling us *of* the issue. Â So if we look at the lines preceding it, one of them must be causing our message.
+  I've used procmon enough now to practically pull the old' Matrix, "<a href="https://www.youtube.com/watch?v=3vAnuBtyEYE">blonde, brunette, red head</a>".
+Working from bottom to top, the message box is generated from the 'Text' (LanguagePack) back to the KernelBase.dll.
+So we can exclude that has the cause, this is telling us *of* the issue.
+So if we look at the lines preceding it, one of them must be causing our message.
 </div>

 <div style="text-align: left;">